anyakeller/k-and-r-revamp/README.md

 This theme is built on a customized version of Bootstrap v4.5 All customizations to bootstrap are in `assets.sttles/common/_variables.scss`

-All easily modifyable styling can be found in resources/assets/styles/ but ultimatly you should incorperate your changes into bootstrap's scss (in node_modules).
-All bootstrap scss variables are defined in node_modules/bootstra/scss/\_variables.scss with some modifacations.
+All easily modifyable styling can be found in resources/assets/styles/ but ultimatly you should incorperate your changes into bootstrap's scss by modifying `assets.sttles/common/_variables.scss`.

-Working with the scss in resources/assets/styles:
+**Working with the scss in resources/assets/styles:**

 **Which file do I write my styling in?**

 Because this site requires a lot of styling, it is best to break the code into chunks and import each "chunk" into main.
-This simplifies the code a lot and also assaists with debugging.
+This simplifies the code a lot and also assists with debugging.
 Luckily, the Roots Sage people set the main.scss file up with imports from a bunch of labeled scss files.

 **So, how do I know which file to put my styling code in?**

 Take a look at the order of imports in main.scss.
-There's a reason it's called **cascading** style sheets.
+There's a reason css is called **cascading** style sheets.
 It's best to leave the order of imports alone.
-It's organized pretty well.
+It's already organized pretty well.

 In the order they are imported in main.scss, here's how I thought of the usage of the style files